-- 6.6.1 If the awarding grade is in order but the student wants his/her answer script to be reevaluated, than a prescribed Form (available at ACAD) shall have to be filled in and submitted by the student to the University Board of Appeals through the ACAD. - 6.6.2 Per Course a fee (as determined by the University Board Examination) must be deposited along with the Form.
+- 6.6.1 If the awarding grade is in order but the student wants his/her answer script to be reevaluated, than a prescribed Form (available at ACAD) shall have to be filled in and submitted by the student to the University Board of Appeals through the ACAD. - 6.6.2 Per Course a fee (as determined by the University Board Examination) must be deposited along Department of Electrical and Electronic Engineering, IIUC with the Form.